 No pit stops, not even in the 24 hours of Le Mans race.
 Of course 12 minutes is short enough to finish in one play session.
 As this game is not aiming to be a ultra-realistic racing simulator, I do not hold this as a con point.

 You buy cars with race earnings, but there is no buying parts and tuning cars.
+Even if you don’t win, you can grind earnings to get other cars.

 Although keyboard driving is terrible, navigating the menus in the game is very well done.
 There is no mouse control at all.